JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/language_injection.md

 #### Load the Injection Configuration in plugin.xml

-The injections are an optional dependency that only work when IntelliLang is enabled.
+The injections are an optional dependency that only works when IntelliLang is enabled.
 Therefore, you load the configuration optionally in your main <path>plugin.xml</path>:

 ````xml